iBug/iBug-source/_home/about.md

 title: "About iBug"
 ---

-Undergraduate CS student at USTC, hobbiest programmer and passionate geek.
-Primarily a developer, often a DevOps engineer (infrastructure maintainer) and Linux SysAdmin.
+Undergraduate CS student at [USTC], hobbiest programmer and passionate geek.
+Primarily a developer, often a DevOps engineer and Linux SysAdmin.

 My Stack Overflow profile: